What Is LSI Keywords? SEO Glossary

 What Are LSI Keywords?

 LSI stands for Latent Semantic Indexing.
-LSI keywords are terms and phrases that are semantically related to your primary keyword.
-They are not synonyms in the strict sense but rather words that frequently appear alongside a given topic, helping search engines understand the context and meaning of your content.
+In SEO usage, LSI keywords are described as terms and phrases that are semantically related to your primary keyword.
+They are framed not as strict synonyms but as words that frequently appear alongside a given topic, on the theory that they help search engines understand the context and meaning of your content.

-For example, if your primary keyword is "apple," LSI keywords might include "iPhone," "macOS," and "Tim Cook" for the technology context, or "orchard," "fruit," and "pie" for the food context.
-These related terms signal to search engines which version of "apple" your content is about.
+For example, if your primary keyword is "apple," related terms might include "iPhone," "macOS," and "Tim Cook" for the technology context, or "orchard," "fruit," and "pie" for the food context.
+These related terms genuinely help readers and modern language models disambiguate which version of "apple" your content is about.
+The mechanism Google actually uses to do that is documented below, and it is not LSI.

 Why LSI Keywords Matter